The City hall of Brindisi and the “Brindisi Valesio” Rotary Club are delighted to announce the

-The Certificates of attendance and the Certificates of Merit will be given at the end of the audition of each category, while the first, second and third prizes will be given during the Award Ceremony that will take place on Sunday, 22 april 2018 at the Auditorium of Liceo linguistico-pedagogico “E. Palumbo”, via Achille Grandi, 17 – Brindisi.
+The Certificates of attendance and the Certificates of Merit will be given at the end of the audition of each category, while the first, second and third prizes will be given during the Award Ceremony that will take place on Friday, 5 June 2020 at the Teatro Impero, via De’ Terribile, 6 – Brindisi.

 During the Award Ceremony the teachers who have the highest number of awarded students will receive an Honorary Certificate.